-Certain international organizations, such as the European Union, legislate for their members.
+International organizations, such as the European Union, legislate for their members.
 Additionally, treaties such as the TPP or NAFTA/USMCA are supranational legislation between two or more states.
-The nationalization of these global, foreign or international laws requires national implementing measures.
-Some political thinkers in the United States view these same principles as comprising a Federalist position with respect to the national government vis a vis the state and local governments.
+Nationalizing these global, foreign, or international laws requires national implementing measures.
+Some political thinkers in the United States view these same principles as a Federalist position concerning the national government vis a vis the state and local governments.

 The EU As An Example

-The European Union requires that member states fully adhere with its policies.
+The European Union requires that member states fully adhere to its policies.
 This impact is one of the stated reasons for the Brexit decision by the United Kingdom, as it is an express subrogation of national sovereignty.
-In the case of the EU, there is a process of transposition- the implementation of EU regulation at the national level.
+In the case of the EU, there is a transposition process- the implementation of EU regulation at the national level.
 Because the EU and its courts are active in lawmaking, the process is continuous and complex.

 EU law has several principles or tests extending to all member states as well as the organization generally – including:

-- Subsidiarity – the highest level of action is justifiable only when lower levels or regulation are inefficient to achieve the goal
+- Subsidiarity – the highest level of action is justifiable only when lower levels of regulation are inefficient in achieving the goal.

 - Regulatory – economy of approaches